 Types of bed in the current times

-Now that we’re finally caught up, it’s time to take a look at all the types of beds we can find in the contemporary times.
-These range a gamut of styles and feature a unique individuality that as defined genres
+Now that we’re finally caught up, it’s time to take a look at all the types of beds we can find in contemporary times.
+These range a gamut of styles and feature a unique individuality that is defined by genres

 Basic Frame beds

 If you’re looking for a flexible and popular option, then the basic frame bed is your best option.
 It consists of a simple frame with a metal headboard.
-There are no rails or footboard, so you get to have lots of fun with arranging the bed covers.
+There are no rails or footboards, so you get to have lots of fun arranging the bed covers.

-A homage from the midcentury modern times, platform beds have seen a major evolution over the ages.
-They’re low-height and available in stunning wooden grains.
+A homage to the midcentury modern times, platform beds have seen a major evolution over the ages.
+They’re low height and available in stunning wooden grains.
 Many of these even have hidden, built-in storage compartments when you want to customize a certain design.